Society

 To address smoking cessation, we have been separating smoking areas to prevent secondhand smoke at some sites.
 We will continue to make improvements at sites where the separation of smoking areas is ambiguous.
 Smoking has also been prohibited in Company vehicles from the fiscal year ending March 31, 2025 to prevent passive smoke inhalation and promote employee health.
 We also provide support to employees who want to quit smoking in addition to promoting smoking cessation.
 We will continue to implement initiatives such as a smoking cessation program via remote guidance to promote smoking cessation.

-Health Management Declaration
+Promoting Health and Productivity Management Declaration

 Consideration for work–life balance

 To encourage employees to take paid leave, we have a system in which managers regularly encourage employees who have not taken paid leave to take it.
-The rate of the used portion of employees' annual paid leave was 77.7% as of March 31, 2024, and the target for the fiscal year ending March 31, 2025 is 90% or more.
+The rate of the used portion of employees' annual paid leave was 74.9% as of March 31, 2025, and the target for the fiscal year ending March 31, 2026 is 90% or more.

 Balancing work and childcare

-In the Daiei Kankyo Group, we help employees balance work and childcare and support working women by expanding employees who are eligible for working shorter hours to care for children.
+In the Group, we help employees balance work and childcare and support working women by expanding employees who are eligible for working shorter hours to care for children.
 We have also expanded the system to enable employees to choose shortened working hours for pregnancy, childcare, and caregiving, thus improving the system to enable them to adopt a workstyle that suits their personal circumstances.

 Interest in childcare has increased among male employees, and we are promoting a system that enables them to balance work and family.
 We distribute a guidebook to parenting employees and provide an explanation of the system available to them.
-This system has become established as a regular practice, resulting in the rate of male employees who take childcare leave reaching 93.2% as of March 31, 2024.
-We will aim to maintain 80% or higher in the fiscal year ending March 31, 2025 as well and will continue our efforts to reach 100%.
+This system has become established as a regular practice, resulting in the rate of male employees who take childcare leave reaching 90.9% as of March 31, 2025.
+We will aim to maintain 90% or higher in the fiscal year ending March 31, 2026 as well and will continue our efforts to reach 100%.

-Fair evaluations and benefits
+Fair evaluations and treatment

 Assignment and reassignment of employees